basecamp/trix/README.md

 Trix comes bundled in ESM and UMD formats and works with any asset packaging system.

-The easiest way to start with Trix is including it from an npm CDN in the `<head>` of your page:
+The easiest way to start with Trix is including it from an npm CDN in the `<head>` of your page and then calling `Trix.start()` to initialize the library:

 ```html
 <head>